Brock149/nutridetector/ContextDocuments/PivotToOptionB.md

 ## 3) Expected Accuracy and Data Needs

-- ~100 images (labeled with 3 boxes): Proof‑of‑concept; works on many “standard” labels.
+- ~100 images (labelled with 3 boxes): Proof‑of‑concept; works on many “standard” labels.
 - ~200–300 images: MVP; ~85–92% correct field localization on a diverse holdout set.
 - ~800–1000 images: Production‑grade; ~93–97% localization; remaining ~3–7% handled by a quick confirm.